DushyanthKM/SQLStream-Retail_DataPipeline/README.md

 # ETL-Driven Retail Analytics: SQL Data Pipeline

-## 📌 Project Overview
-This project focuses on building an **ETL pipeline** to extract, transform, and load retail store data into a structured database.
-Using **SQL queries**, we analyze consumer behavior, sales trends, and operational performance to derive meaningful insights that help in decision-making for a retail business.

 ## ❓ Problem Statement
-Retail businesses generate large volumes of data from multiple stores, making it difficult to consolidate and analyze effectively.
-This project aims to:
-- Build an **ETL pipeline** to integrate data from multiple stores.
-- Perform **SQL-based queries** to analyze consumer purchasing patterns.
-- Provide actionable insights to optimize **business processes**.
+Built an **ETL pipeline** to extract, transform, and load retail store data into a structured database.
+Using **SQL queries** analyzed consumer behavior, sales trends, and operational performance to derive meaningful insights that help in decision-making for a retail business.

 ## 📊 Data Points Used
 The dataset includes information on: